Fantasy Premier League 2022/23: Gameweek 5 tips and advice from experts

 FPL Heisenberg: I'm currently thinking Haaland captain with Salah as my vice-captain.
 This decision will go to the wire though as it's a close call.
 Salah will almost certainly get more minutes, but has a tougher opponent.
 Haaland off the back of a hat-trick vs a newly-promoted side seems too good to resist despite the concerns about his game time.

-Holly Shand: I think that Pascal Groß has the better long-term potential when you take into account the wider fixture schedule and the threat of rotation with other players.
-He is consistently playing 90 minutes and has a key part to play in Brighton's set pieces too.
+Holly Shand: I think that Pascal Gross has the better long-term potential when you take into account the wider fixture schedule and the threat of rotation with other players.
+He is consistently playing 90 minutes and has a key part to play in Brighton's set-pieces too.

 Holly Shand: Pedro Neto has been a frustrating hold but I'm loathed to make big changes ahead of the unpredictable midweek fixtures.
 He's had six shots including one big chance and would have had an assist in Gameweek 4 if it wasn't for a tight VAR call.
 I'll give him one last chance against Bournemouth!